henrikbjorn/GravatarBundle/README.markdown

       <img src="<?php echo $view['gravatar']->getUrl('alias@domain.tld', '80', 'g', 'defaultimage.png') ?>" />

 The only required parameter is the email adress.
 The rest have default values.

+If you use twig you can use the helper like this exemple:

+      {% gravatar "alias@domain.tld" %}

+Or with parameters:

+      {% gravatar "alias@domain.tld" with ['size': '80', 'rating' : 'g', 'default': 'defaultimage.png'] %}

 For more information [look at the gravatar implementation pages][gravatar].